ptonlix/deepread/openspec/project.md

 ## Domain Context

-- Converts PDFs, DOCX, XLSX, and HTML/HTM into page images, capturing text hints to support OCR retries and deterministic tests.
+- Converts PDFs, DOCX, XLSX, and HTML/HTM into page images ready for OCR processing.
 - OCR leverages DeepSeek via a vLLM engine (pending final wiring) with configurable prompts, retries, and confidence thresholds.
 - Insight reports synthesize OCR findings into summaries, recommended actions, warnings, and open questions and can be exported as Markdown, JSON, or RTF.
 - Batch processing returns manifests and per-submission remediation guidance; outputs are stored on the filesystem for retrieval across surfaces.